 Use the Google Chrome or Apple Safari web browsers.
-SCM Globe simulations do run under Firefox, but sometimes they run slowly, and other problems sometimes occur under Firefox.
-Simulations will completely freeze up under the Microsoft browser!
+Sometimes SCM Globe simulations run slowly and other problems may occur under Firefox.
+And under the Microsoft browser simulations will completely freeze up !

 Slowdowns will occur on people’s’ PCs when they have other programs running and/or because they have a lot of browser tabs open.
 SCM Globe will run faster if you close all other programs running on your PC except your Internet web browser.
 In your browser, close all other open browser tabs except for one tab where you have the Edit screen and one other tab where you have the Simulate screen.